paritphon/NewRepo/README.md

 # NewRepo
-Hi , My nickname is pare
+Hi , My nickname is pareMy name is paritphon